Back to Journal

 Treating procedural order as flexible

-Italian administrative systems rely heavily on sequencing.
+Italian administrative systems care deeply about sequencing.

 Expecting Italy to function like your home country